seng438-winter-2024/seng438-a1-zhifanl/seng438-a1-team_9.md

 # High-level description of the exploratory testing plan

 high-level exploratory test plan:

 Testing Pair #1: Zhifan and Shanzi

 For executing the testing plan:

 We are planning to test most of the features including the edge cases.
 For the purpose of exploratory testing, we will try to keep these tests as random as possible.
-We will begin by testing by using the two accounts provided in the README file. we want to make sure the power can start up and shut down normally when operators perform it. and also make sure the card can be inserted normally and ejected normally no matter the transcrtion is successfully or any failure happens. we want to make sure the account id, pin number are correct and only the correct data can enter the system.
+We will begin by testing by using the two accounts provided in the README file.

+1.We want to make sure the power can start up and shut down normally when operators perform it. and also make sure the card can be inserted normally and ejected normally no matter if the transaction is successful or any failure happens.

+2.we want to make sure the account id, pin number are correct and only the correct data can enter the system.
 We will throw some random inputs to test if these will be validated by the system or not.
-The incorrect account or pin numbers will cause system to deny the access, after three times of uncessfully attempt to login, the system will lock the card permanently and the user has to contact bank to get it unlocked. we want to make sure monetary transfer such as deposits and withdrawals work normally by entering a variety of random values including edge cases to both chequing, saving, and money market.
-(For example, we will try entering 20, 40, 60, 2000)We will check the balances to see if the result matches with the expected outcome, including canceling the transaction during stage of process.
-If any bug happens, we will record and try to find root cause, see if it is a common bug for all deposits or withdrawals and we also plan to record the state and steps we performed for us to easily reproduce the bug. we want to make sure the system can do monetary transfer such as transferring to linked account and make an inquiry.
+The incorrect account or pin numbers will cause the system to deny the access, after three times of successfully attempting to login, the system will lock the card permanently and the user has to contact the bank to get it unlocked.

+3.We want to make sure monetary transfers such as deposits and withdrawals work normally by entering a variety of random values including edge cases to both chequing, saving, and money market.
+(For example, we will try entering 20, 40, 60, 2000)We will check the balances to see if the result matches with the expected outcome, including canceling the transaction during the stage of the process.
+If any bug happens, we will record and try to find the root cause, see if it is a common bug for all deposits or withdrawals and we also plan to record the state and steps we performed for us to easily reproduce the bug.

+4.We want to make sure the system can do monetary transfers such as transferring to linked accounts and making an inquiry.

-During each type of transaction, we will click cancel to ensure this feature correctly cancels the operation.
+5.During each type of transaction, we will click cancel to ensure this feature correctly cancels the operation.
 We will be clicking cancel at different times during the transaction to make sure that a user is able to abort at any given moment.

-We then want to make sure the logging feature acts normally, all the actions are recorded and there is no missing records of actions.
+6.We then want to make sure the logging feature acts normally, all the actions are recorded and there are no missing records of actions.

-We also want to test if the system is giving the correct textual prompt to the user, make sure the UI doesn’t give any ambiguity such as incorrect words or numbers.
+7.We also want to test if the system is giving the correct textual prompt to the user, to make sure the UI doesn’t give any ambiguity such as incorrect words or numbers.

+Defects:

+Zhifan:

+1.No error message when entering the wrong card number, if a customer enters the wrong card number accidentally, then the PIN will keep getting wrong, which results in the customer’s card getting locked.

+2.previous log & output not getting cleared when shutdown or restarting the ATM machine

+3.when transferring money >0.5 between linked accounts, 0,5$ is taken from the bank

+4.when transferring money <0.5 between linked accounts, the money transferred becomes a negative number, which causes the target account to actually lose money.

+5.UI error: “Wood” you like another translation

+6.Cannot transfer from money market to chequing or saving

+7.Cannot transfer from chequing or saving to money market

+8.Cannot make inquiry for Saving account, no such option

+9.Cannot make inquiry about the money market.
+When selecting money market, it shows the saving account’s balance

+10.when depositing 10000000.00 dollars, the system crashes.
+Cannot even insert an envelope.

+Test#1: (Card 1)

+Login in first card with #1, Password 42

+Expected Result: Successful Login

+Actual: Successful Login

+Status: Pass

+Regression Testing: Pass

+Test#2: (Card 1)

+Show balance inquiry for checking account

+Expected Result: $100

+Actual: $100

+Status: Pass

+Regression Testing: Pass

+Test#3: (Card 1)

+Transfer 20$ from chequing to saving

+Expected Result: $1020 in saving

+Actual: $1019.5

+Status: Fail

+Regression Result: $1020

+Regression Testing: Pass

+Test#4: (Card 1)

+Transfer 0.4$ from chequing to saving

+Expected Result: $1000.4 in saving

+Actual: $999.9

+Status: Fail

+Regression Result: $1000.4

+Regression Testing: Pass

+Test #5 : (Card 1)

+Check Balance inquiry page

+Expected Result: Show checking + Savings + Money Market options

+Actual: Shows Checking + Money Market options

+Status: Fail

+Regression Result: Show checking + Savings + Money Market options

+Regression Stat   : Pass

+Test #6 : (Card 1)

+Transfer $20 from Chequing to money market

+Expected Result: $20 into money market

+Actual: Invalid to account type

+Status: Fail

+Regression Result:  Invalid to account type

+Regression Stat: Fail

+Test #7 : (Card 1)

+Transfer $20 from Saving to money market

+Expected Result: $20 into money market

+Actual: Invalid to account type

+Status: Fail

+Regression Result:  Invalid to account type

+Regression Stat   : Fail

+Test #8 : (Card 1)

+Deposit $2000 to chequing

+Expected Result: $2100

+Actual: TOTAL BAL: $2090.00, AVAILABLE: $100.00

+Status: Fail

+Regression Result: TOTAL BAL: $2099.90, AVAILABLE: $100.00

+Regression Stat   : Fail

+Test #9 : (Card 1)

+Deposit $2000 to saving

+Expected Result: $3000

+Actual:TOTAL BAL: $2990.00, AVAILABLE: $1000.00

+Status: Fail

+Regression Result:TOTAL BAL: $2099.90, AVAILABLE: $100.00

+Regression Stat   : Fail

+Test #10 : (Card 1)

+Deposit $100000 to saving

+Expected Result: $103000

+Actual:TOTAL BAL: $102990.00, AVAILABLE: $1000.00

+Status: Fail
+Regression Result:TOTAL BAL: $102990.00, AVAILABLE: $1000.00

+Regression Stat   : Fail

+Test #11 : (Card 1)

+Balance Inquiry of Money Market

+Expected Result: Money Market’s balance

+Actual: Unknown error first, then cannot make inquiry for money market.
+When selecting money market, it shows the saving account’s balance

+Status: Fail

+Regression Result: Invalid Account Type

+Regression Stat   : Fail

+Test #12 : (Card 1)

+Deposit 100000000 to chequing

+Expected Result: Chequing gets updated, or show error message

+Actual: No error message shown, no update

+Status: Fail

+Regression Result: Same

+Regression Stat   : Fail

 # Comparison of exploratory and manual functional testing